qiaw99/WS2019-20/Computeroritierte_Mathematik/U1/README.md

 2. If a number is positive, than its two's komplement is the same as its binary form.
 However, when it is negative, then we have to complement it and then add 1.
-Meanwhile, it's not terrible that overflows come in this case.
+Meanwhile, it's not terrible that overflows come up in this case.